 The multiple that is being attenuated is a free surface multiple.
 While SRME has been widely used on marine data it has only recently been used on land data.
 This may in part be due to the difficultly of recognizing surface related multiples on land data.
 These multiples are readily visible on marine data, but they can be difficult to see on land data because the multiple has been downward reflected from a non-planar surface, so that the multiple has a shape influenced by both the topography and the multiple generator.

 This is illustrated in Figure 2, which shows a stacked section, at a flat processing datum, taken from a 3D seismic dataset acquired over a heavy-oil reservoir.
 The multiple generating reflector is shown as the yellow horizon.
 The green line at the top represents zero time, as measured from the surface.
 Based upon a simple approach using just the zero offset times, we double the time between the surface and the horizon to predict a multiple, as shown by the red horizon.
 This tracks an event on the data that we believe is a multiple.

 Figure 2.
 Identification of a free surface multiple on CMP stacked data from a heavy oil survey.
 The multiple (red horizon) results from a bounce between the multiple generator (yellow) and the surface (green).

-Figure 3 shows the application of SCME to data from a 3D seismic dataset acquired over a heavy-oil reservoir (data provided by OSUM Oil Sands Corp).
-The multiples present in the data, indicated by the arrow, are problematic because they stack in with very similar velocities to the primaries, and are not easily removed by velocity based methods such as radon (as shown in Figure 1).
+Figure 3 shows the application of SCME to data from a 3D seismic dataset acquired over a heavy-oil reservoir. (data provided by Strathcona Resources Ltd.) The multiples present in the data, indicated by the arrow, are problematic because they stack in with very similar velocities to the primaries, and are not easily removed by velocity based methods such as radon (as shown in Figure 1).
 The multiples could have given rise to erroneous interpretation of the data if not identified.
 SCME has been successful in attenuating these multiples resulting in a more interpretable seismic section.